Frequently Asked Questions

 What is your cancellation policy?

 We get it: you register for a class and then things come up, plans change.
-You can always cancel and have your fees applied to future sessions.
-Since tuition fees go toward food that needs to be ordered and chef instructors that need to be booked in advance, we have a 30-day cancellation policy for full refunds on our afterschool program, one-off classes, and camps (one day camps, summer camp, holiday camps, etc).
-If a refund isn’t requested within that 30-day window, we can offer a credit toward future programs.
+You can always cancel and have your fees applied to future sessions as long as you cancel at least 30 days ahead.
+Tuition fees go toward food that needs to be ordered and chef instructors that need to be booked in advance, so we have to maintain this 30-day cancellation policy for full refunds on our afterschool program, one-off classes, and camps (one day camps, summer camp, holiday camps, etc).
+If a cancellation is requested within 30-days of the start of the class, we can offer a credit toward future programs.

-During the course of our afterschool terms, it is not unusual for children to miss a class due to illness, travel, school tours, etc. If you know ahead of time that your child will be absent and we have room in another day, we can try to accommodate a make up.
+During the course of our afterschool terms, it is not unusual for children to miss a class due to illness, travel, school tours, etc. If you know ahead of time that your child will be absent and we have room in another day, we can try to accommodate a make up, but cannot guarantee space.
 We do not issue refunds for missed classes.

 Do you offer scholarships?